Analysis

 Ryanair Carry-On Luggage Allowance

-Ryanair allows all passengers to bring 1 small bag measuring up to 40 x 20 x 25cm which must be placed under the seat in front.
+Ryanair allows all passengers to bring 1 small personal bag measuring up to 40 x 30 x 20cm which must be placed under the seat in front.

 Those purchasing “Priority & 2 Cabin Bags” can take a second bag of up to 10kg with max dimension 55 x 40 x 20cm.
 This can be stowed in the overhead lockers.

-Passengers can also choose to purchase checked bags of 10kg or 20kg.
+Passengers can also choose to purchase checked bags of 10kg, 20kg or 23kg.

 Easyjet Historical Background